-This list of “top 10 shampoo for hair loss” is dynamic – as I anticipate myself to keep changing, adding, removing various shampoos that I tried and tested, to maintain my favorite top 10
+This list of “top shampoos for hair loss” is dynamic – as I anticipate to keep changing, adding, removing various shampoos that I tried and tested, to maintain my favorite top 10

 >> Scroll down to the bottom of this post for the updated list <<